 Unlike a biological virus, malware is continuously adopting new technologies and is evolving at a rapid pace.

-IT Security teams keep on developing antivirus software to keep their systems safe by detecting and removing malware, but it is still affecting more computer systems than ever before.
+IT Security teams keep developing antivirus software to keep their systems safe by detecting and removing malware, but it still affects more computer systems than ever before.

-Recently in May 2019, Microsoft revealed a windows security vulnerability that could see a “wormable” attack that transmits from one system to another.
+In May 2019, Microsoft recently revealed a Windows security vulnerability that could see a “wormable” attack that transmits from one system to another.

 This could be as devastating as WannaCry was in 2017.
 Microsoft also said that nearly 1 million systems could get attacked if not updated to their latest security update.

-Malware infections have seen a rise in the past 5-7 years.
-Hackers mostly use it as their primary tool to steal user’s data.
+Malware infections have risen in the past 5-7 years.
+Hackers use malware as their primary tool to steal users’ data.

-Though malware is likely to increase in the future as most of the users are now connected to the internet and they rely on websites, for banking, education, etc.
+Malware is likely to increase in the future as most users are now connected to the Internet and rely on websites for banking, education, etc.

-It keeps on transmitting information from one website to another.
-This increases the risk of getting malware in your device/system.
+It keeps transmitting information from one website to another, increasing the risk of malware infecting your device or system.

-New threats are always in development, so as to stay ahead of the antivirus developers to gain users data.
+New threats are always in development to stay ahead of the antivirus developers to gain users’ data.

-In the above graph, we can see the malware trends (in millions) from 2010-2019.
-We can also see that the malware attacks are increasing with the increase in users being tech-savvy and their increasing dependency on online services.
+In the above graph, we can see the malware trends (in millions) from 2010 to 2019.
+We can also see that malware attacks are increasing with the increase in tech-savvy users and their increasing dependency on online services.

-Let’s look at some of the malware and see how they are affecting the cyber world.
+Let’s look at some malware and see how it affects the cyber world.

-WannaCry – It was identified in 2017, which affected almost 4,00,000 computers that have older OS than Windows 7 and their security patch was not updated.
+WannaCry—It was identified in 2017 and affected almost 400,000 computers with older OSes than Windows 7, and their security patches were not updated.

 Affected giants included FedEx from the United States, NHS from the UK, and Telco from Spain.